Courses of Study

 [BI131] Biodiversity Examines the variety and variability of life on Earth, the causes of this variety, and the natural complex of relationships.
 Topics include habitat diversity, taxonomic diversity, interrelationships in ecosystems, conservation science, evolution, and speciation.
 Additionally, explores how humans influence and are influenced by biodiversity.
 Laboratory sessions focus on exploring biological diversity in different local ecosystems, using taxonomic keys, and applying the scientific method.
 Students with prior credit for Biology 164 may not receive credit for Biology 131.
 Four credit hours.
 N, Lb.

 BI133s Microorganisms and Society An introduction to the importance of microorganisms to human health and the functioning of planet Earth.
 The diversity of the microbial world presented with relevant examples of how microorganisms affect our daily lives.
 Discussions and lectures based on the roles microorganisms and viruses play in disease, the food industry, ecological relationships, and biotechnology.
-Lecture and laboratory.
 Cannot be counted toward the biology majors.
-Four credit hours.
-N, Lb.
-Fekete
+Three credit hours.
+N. Childers

 [BI176] Exercise Physiology Listed as Biochemistry 176.
 Three credit hours.
 N, Lb.